I am a Licensed Marriage and Family Therapist practicing in the heart of Atwater Village, Los Angeles. (California LMFT License #97561).

 - Cognitive Behavioral Therapy, a treatment modality used for clients with Depression, Anxiety, Addiction, and Trauma;

-- Seeking Safety, a treatment modality used for clients with Post Traumatic Stress Disorder and Addiction;
+- Seeking Safety, a treatment modality used for patients with Post Traumatic Stress Disorder and Addiction;

-- Crisis Oriented Recovery (CORS), a treatment modality used for clients in crisis situations;
+- Crisis Oriented Recovery (CORS), a treatment modality used for patients in crisis situations;

 - Mindfulness Meditation trainings and certifications; Mindfulness practitioner since 2009;